 April 21 1861 Sunday

 District of Columbia.
 Union Colonel Charles Ferguson Smith placed under guard the steamers Baltimore, Mount Vernon, Philadelphia, and Powhatan.
-These vessels plied between Aquia Creek and Washington and they were ordered to be outfitted and armed at Washington Navy Yard for the defence of the Capital.
+These vessels plied the routes between Aquia Creek and Washington.
+They were sent to be outfitted and armed at Washington Navy Yard for the defence of the Capital.

 Maryland.
 Maryland Governor Thomas H Hicks wrote to Union Brigadier-General Benjamin Franklin Butler advising that he should not land his troops at the port of Annapolis.
-Butler replied that he intended to land there nonetheless and then to march onward to Washington, DC.
+Butler replied that he intended to land there nonetheless and then march onward to Washington, DC.
 Governor Hicks protested Butler’s forcible possession of the Annapolis & Elkridge railroad.
 Despite riots and vandalism by pro-Secessionist militants, Union forces began to move with increasing ease across the state.